seamaster300/MeshBank-documentation/README.md

 ## Business Model
 How will you make money?
+- Blockchain-based cryptographic tokens appreciate in value as network utilization increases.
+The MeshBank foundation is community driven

 - Questions to answer:
 - Can you acquire customers for less than a third of their lifetime value?